.303 British Ammo

 Characteristic Performance

-Muzzle energy, demonstrating effectiveness on medium to large game
+Sufficient for medium to large game hunting

-Effective Range 800 yards (military application) 300-400 yards (hunting application)
+Effective Range Up to 800 yards

-Recoil Moderate
+Recoil Moderate to heavy

-Manageable in standard rifle configurations, may be stout in lighter sporters
+Manageable in standard rifle configurations

-.303 British: Bullet Weight vs. Muzzle Velocity
+Bullet Weight vs. Muzzle Velocity

 This chart shows how bullet weight affects muzzle velocity for common .303 British loads.

-Note: These values are based on standard military and commercial loads.
-Actual velocities may vary based on specific loads, barrel length, and other factors.
+Note: Actual velocities may vary based on specific loads, barrel length, and other factors.
+These values are estimates for comparison purposes.

 .303 British: Effective Range for Different Applications